 The market of Android applications continues to grow despite the fact that it is one of the most likely sources of malware among other mobile platforms.
 Detected malware applications are usually grouped into families that perform similar types of hazards.
-According to a report, provided by an F-secure, one of the leading security corporations, 88% of malware families are profit-oriented [1].
+According to a report, provided by an F-Secure, a leading anti-virus vendor, 88% of malware families are profit-oriented [1].
 In 2014 most of the detected Android malware belonged to the Trojan family.
-SMS-sending is one of the most common malicious activities.
+Premium SMS-sending is one of the most common malicious activities.
 Trojan threats also include bank frauds and data theft, that occurred in 10% of the detected malware.

 According to statistics provided by in Kaspersky Security Bulletin 2014 [2], 4,643,582 malicious Android installation packages were detected during the period from November 2013 to the end of October 2014.
 Out of them, 12,100 were mobile banking Trojans.
 19% of Android users of Kaspersky products encountered a threat at least once during the year.
-Similarly to the F-secure report, the most common threat was Trojan-SMS.AndroidOS.Stealer.a that occurred in 18% of the threats along with other SMS sending Trojans.
+Similarly to the F-Secure report, the most common threat was Trojan-SMS.AndroidOS.Stealer.a that occurred in 18% of the threats along with other SMS-sending Trojans.

-In this paper we present in detail improved Naive Bayes classifier [3], [4] to detect malicious Android applications based on the features from APKs.
-As the Google Play store contains less than 0.1% of malware, it is highly important to have a low false malicious rate not to block users from downloading clean software and to prevent potential revenue loss.
+Despite the fact that new malware types and variations are created, they can be efficiently classified as malicious due to similarities with existing malware.
+In this paper we present in detail an improved Naive Bayes classifier [3], [4] to detect malicious Android applications based only on the features from APKs.
+It is highly important to have a low false malicious rate not to block users from downloading clean software and not to irritate customers much with security alerts.
+In addition blocking clean applications can lead to revenue loss of the application owner.
 At the same time we should try to keep a low false benign rate to provide high level of security.
-We refer to a malicious class as to a positive class, so true malicious means true positive rate (TPR), true benign rate means true negative (TNR), false malicious and false benign rates are FPR and FNR respectively.
+We refer to a malicious class as to a positive class, so true malicious rate means true positive rate (TPR), true benign rate means true negative rate (TNR), false malicious and false benign rates are FPR and FNR respectively.
 In our paper, we focus on achieving low FPR.

-In Section II, we make an overview of recent publications in Android malware classification.
-In Section III, we describe the content of APK files and what features were used from those files for classification.
-Section IV is dedicated to outlining the existing approaches for tackling Naive Bayes independence assumptions and presenting the experimental results on our dataset.
-In the next section, we introduce Normalized Bernoulli Naive Bayes, that outperforms other Bernoulli Naive Bayes modifications with lower FPR and better classification boundary.
-Along with that, we study the effect of tuned on the accuracy of Normalized Bernoulli Naive Bayes.
+In Section II, we describe the content of APK files and what features were used from those files for classification.
+Section III is dedicated to outlining the existing approaches for tackling Naive Bayes independence assumptions and presenting the experimental results on our dataset.
+In the next section, we introduce Normalized Bernoulli Naive Bayes, that outperforms Bernoulli Naive Bayes with lower FPR and better classification boundary.
+In Section V, we make an overview of recent publications in Android malware classification and state our contribution to existing work in this area.